wandb/docs/docs/guides/app/features/panels/intro.md

 2. Choose the Add panel button
 3. From the dropdown, select a type of panel to add
 ![](/images/app_ui/add_single_panel.gif)

-Depending on the panel you choose, you might be prompted to define parameters for the plot.
+4. (Optional) If prompted, define parameters for the plot.

 :::tip Undo changes to your workspace
 Select the undo button (arrow that points left) to undo any unwanted changes.
 :::